 How about that for our first lesson learned today?
 Probabllllllly should have been taking profits along the way, irregardless of the tax consequences.

-I’ve also been recommending Anchor Protocol to everyone I know.
-And using it myself to farm half of my stable coin portfolio.
+I’ve also been using Anchor Protocol to farm half of my stable coin portfolio.

 And unless you’ve been on a desert island retreat for the past two weeks, you probably know that the entire Terra ecosystem suffered a catastrophic meltdown.
 Including LUNA, UST, Anchor, and every other app in the Terra ecosystem.